 9 Ways of Enjoying Being Offline

 Be “on” anywhere.
 In the ‘70s it meant being live and aware and engaged.
-In the 20's teens..it means connected.
+In the 20's, it means connected.

 You may find it hard to get away from your online connection.
-With portables these days, you carry total connectivity around wherever you go.
+With portables these days, you carry total connectivity wherever you go.
 Wi-Fi sneaking up on you everywhere.
 Very convenient.
-So, wherever you are your connection is always open.
+So, wherever you are, your connection is always open.
 You are online.
 Very oppressive!

-A couple seated in our table at a party the other night each looked at their phones the whole time even when eating.
-We don't speak the language so we did not try to engage them.
-Besides there were others at the table on in the sense of being engaged with reality… so we chatted away with them.
-But really.
+A couple seated in our table at a party the other night each looked at their phones the whole time even while eating.
+As we did not speak the language, we did not try to engage them.
+Besides, there were others at the table with the sense of being engaged with reality, so we chatted away with them.

 Even in restaurants, it is now normal to see people dining with each other, even during Valentine's Day, each holding their phone and taking pictures and sending it to their connections.

 Their significant other is just an audience to their connectedness.
 Each is online communicating with their electronic friends ignoring the flesh and blood beside them..
 What a life!
 But, maybe for them, it is the life.

 Maybe it’s time…..just try to be off line even for half a day.
 See how you feel…are you hyperventilating…suffering isolation collapse….saying prayers to your iPhone?

 Here are ideas for a therapeutic day to re-establish human to human sanity: